 Overall we were very impressed by the high-speed connection speeds and the general performance of the XS712T-100NES and think that it’s worth its hefty price tag of $1500 as an entry-level business-class switch.
 However, one thing that we wish that we could change about this switch is the amount of noise it makes.
 The fans needed to cool the device spin at high RPM and can be a bit noisy.
 If you’re used to working in a quiet office then this may bother you.

 NETGEAR 24-Port Gigabit Ethernet Desktop/Rackmount Switch (GS324)

 It connects to all the devices just fine and we saw no interruptions or faced any problems using it during our tests.
 The metal housing of the GS324 is very robust and well ventilated as compared to the GS116E we spoke of earlier.
-The lack of fans also make it a very silent device that is ideal for use on a workplace.
+The lack of fans also makes it a very silent device that is ideal for use in the workplace.

 Overall, the GS324 is a device that doesn’t disappoint and is reasonably priced as well.
 However, if you’re a more tech-savvy user, you probably would want to invest more and get yourself a switch with QoS and VLANS capabilities, otherwise, this is a good device that anyone who needs to connect more devices to their Network would be happy to have.